 Honeymooners and private functions are a specialty of Cape Cross Lodge.
 Guests will be delighted with the desert flora and fauna, not the least of which are the ancient Welwitschia plants, dating back 2 000 years.
 The history and geology of the Skeleton Coast will fascinate you.
 The coast is a paradise for fishermen, and fishing gear is available to guests, but bring your own surfboard.

 A mere 4km from the seal reserve you will come across Cape Cross Lodge.
-Ideally suited for those exploring the Skeleton Coast and Damaraland, Cape Cross Lodge is a haven for travelers, with a glassed frontage to maximize the natural light.
+Ideally suited for those exploring the Skeleton Coast and Damaraland, Cape Cross Lodge is a haven for travellers, with a glassed frontage to maximize the natural light.
 For those misty, cool days, a blazing fire will welcome you in and ward off the chill.

 Cape Cross Lodge offers eighteen sea view standard suites and two luxurious sea view semi-suites.
 All rooms offer excellent panoramic views over the beautiful Atlantic Ocean.
 The rooms on the first floor offer private balconies and the ground floor rooms have direct excess to the beach.
-As you can expect from a lodge renown for its high standards, the bathrooms are spacious and luxurious.
+As you can expect from a lodge renowned for its high standards, the bathrooms are spacious and luxurious.

 The restaurant, with its central fireplace, is the place to be in the evenings.
 The fire warms the dining room and lounge area during winter and colder days.
 The fresh sea breeze cools this area down during the warmer summer days.